 18.1 Create Pivot Table: Alt + N, V, T

 After selecting a data range, press Alt + N, V, T to open the PivotTable from table or range window and create a Pivot Table.
-Otherwise, press Alt + N, V, E to create it from an external source.
+Or, press Alt + N, V, E to create it from an external source.

 18.2 Toggle Pivot Table Field Checkbox: Space

-Note: For Mac Users, press Space
+Note: For Mac users, press Space

 18.3 Select Entire Pivot Table: Ctrl + A

-Note: For Mac Users, press Control (^) + A
+Note: For Mac users, press Control (^) + A

 18.4 Group Pivot Table Items: Alt + Shift + →

-Note: For Mac Users, press Command (⌘) + Shift (⇧) + K
+Note: For Mac users, press Command (⌘) + Shift (⇧) + K

 18.5 Ungroup Pivot Table Items: Alt + Shift + ←

-Note: For Mac Users, press Command (⌘) + Shift (⇧) + J
+Note: For Mac users, press Command (⌘) + Shift (⇧) + J

 18.6 Hide (filter out) Pivot Table Item: Ctrl + –

-Note: For Mac Users, press Ctrl + –
+Note: For Mac users, press Ctrl + –

 18.7 Unhide (clear filter on) Pivot Table Item: Alt + H, S, C